melanietosik/viterbi-pos-tagger/README.md

 Section 23 of the WSJ corpus is usually reserved for testing.
 The tagged output file for the test set is [`output/wsj_23.pos`](https://github.com/melanietosik/viterbi-pos-tagger/blob/master/output/wsj_23.pos).
 The original corpus file is [`WSJ/WSJ_23.words`](https://github.com/melanietosik/viterbi-pos-tagger/blob/master/WSJ/WSJ_23.words).
 Note that the original `.pos` file for the test set has not yet been released.

-To achieve optimal results on the test set, the additive smoothing alpha parameter is currently set to `alpha = 0.001`.
-The training file is set to [`WSJ/WSJ_02-21+24.pos`](https://github.com/melanietosik/viterbi-pos-tagger/blob/master/WSJ/WSJ_02-21%2B24.pos), which contains both the original training data and the development data combined.
+To achieve optimal results on the test split, the additive smoothing alpha parameter is set to `alpha = 0.001`.
+The training file is set to [`WSJ/WSJ_02-21.pos`](https://github.com/melanietosik/viterbi-pos-tagger/blob/master/WSJ/WSJ_02-21.pos).